“Welcome to the Art Show!”

 Yesterday, powdered cinnamon played a central role in our art-making (it smelled like autumn – bonus!)
 The inspiration was an early entry in the recently published book Vincent’s Starry Night and Other Stories: A Children’s History of Art, written by Michael Bird and illustrated by Kate Evans.
 At home or in the classroom, the book beautifully brings together story and art.

-This post uses affiliate links which help support the work we do for you on The Art Curator for Kids.
+This post uses affiliate links which help support the work we do for you on Art Class Curator.
 Thanks for your support!

 This book is great intersection of passions for us, because if there is one category that outpaces art-making in our house, it’s stories – and this book combines both.
 (Overlapping categories…ah, a theme we know well, says a countertop currently housing a Lego building, a stone-polishing project, a drying button bowl, and pita bread in progress.)
 The book offers short stories about artworks, artists, and eras that are great for combining art and story.

 Vincent’s Starry Night and Other Stories takes a narrative approach to a world art survey, prehistoric past to present.
 Sixty-eight short chapters comprise this dense world art tour (heavy on the Europeans, it must be noted, but including more than a half-dozen Asian, Latin American, Middle Eastern, and African artists and cultural traditions).
 Perspectives and approaches change with each entry, making each a surprise in approach and content.
 Integrating literacy and art, each entry brings to life artists and their art with personal stories set in broader historical and cultural contexts.
 I was surprised to learn something new with every entry!
 The stories skew toward middle- to older-elementary school-aged children (the book listings state that it’s for ages 8-14) but my kindergartner kept up and enjoyed looking for artists she knew.
 Learning through story about artists and their inspirations also prompted her own explorations.